-- Asking employees, customers, and vendors with access to confidential information to sign a confidentiality or non-disclosure agreement (NDA)
+- Ask employees, customers, independent contractors, and vendors with access to confidential information to sign a confidentiality or non-disclosure agreement (NDA).

-- Training employees on how to handle trade secrets; specifically addressing the handling and confidentiality of trade secrets in the employee handbook
+- Train employees on how to handle trade secrets – specifically addressing the handling and confidentiality of trade secrets in the employee handbook

 - Take care with transmitting or sharing information electronically.
 If you use Zoom or other web conferencing applications, require passwords for participants and take other precautions.

-- Conducting closing interviews to remind employees of their legal obligations to protect trade secrets
+- Conduct closing interviews to remind employees of their legal obligations to protect trade secrets

 - Make sure departing employees return information and company-owned devices, and delete sensitive information from personal devices

-- Storing physical information securely, i.e., requiring security badges to access file rooms
+- Store physical information securely, i.e., requiring security badges to access file rooms

-- Storing digital information securely, i.e., saving to a password-protected server
+- Store digital information securely, i.e., saving to a password-protected server

-- Limiting access to information on a “need-to-know basis”
+- Limit access to information on a “need-to-know basis”

-- Tracking and recording which employees have access to a trade secret
+- Track and keep records of which employees have access to a trade secret